dschoerk/beetracking/README.md

 ### Introduction
 Bee tracking with stereo cameras [[0]](#chiron-et-al)  Controlled environment, introduce the test data and describe the task itself

+whats good, whats bad about the given data

 ### Method